Falence/nodejs-crud-app-with-db/README.md

 4. #### PUT: /api/interns/:id
 ```
-- Updates data about an intern with unique id
+- Updates data about an intern with unique id with json data provided via the request body
 - If intern with the specified id does not exist, it returns an error message
 - If intern with the specified id exist, its data is updated.
 After update,
 a message and intern's old data are returned